 - Performance and productivity are increased.

-- You strengthen the identification of your employees with your company.
+- You strengthen employee identification with your company.

 - Your competitiveness increases.